 In Site Administration, select Tools > ALM Robot.
 ALM Robot opens.

 Click Add Activity to create a new activity for ALM Robot.
-A wizard opens in the Activity Settings page.
+The Activity Settings page displays.

 Define activity settings.

 On the Activity Settings page of the wizard:

 - In the Activity Name box, enter a name for your activity.

 - In the Type box, select Undo checkout.

 Determine the source location of the projects for project selection.
 The source depends on where your Site Administration database schema is located.

 To undo checkout of projects already upgraded to the current ALM version, select Target as the source of the projects.

 To undo checkout of projects on previous ALM versions, select Origin as the source of the projects, and click Edit Env list to add the original ALM server to the list of environments.
 See Customizing ALM Robot for details.

 Click Next to open the Projects Selection page.